Whatsapp

 Some awareness or mild discomfort can occur during the early healing phase, but this typically improves as recovery progresses.
 Persistent discomfort should always be discussed with the medical team.

-Is VBT FDA-approved?
+Is VBT surgery FDA-approved?

 In Turkey, the use of this device is regulated and licensed by the Turkish Ministry of Health, following standards that align with international regulatory frameworks.
 As with all medical devices, use is limited to specific indications and patient criteria.

-Final Note for Families
+Final note for families

 Book Appointment